milad-alizadeh/Apperitif/README.md

 ### When to Use EAS Build vs EAS Update

 Use EAS Build for major changes, particularly those involving native code or significant feature additions.
 EAS Update is ideal for minor changes and bug fixes that don't require a full build process.
 This ensures users always have access to the latest version of the app, even for small updates.
 EAS updates only trigger upon app launch.

-Here's the revised section of your markdown file, focusing on project structure and tools.
-Corrections for typos, grammar, and style have been made to enhance clarity and coherence:

----

 # Project Structure and Tools